python-formate/astatine/doc-source/index.rst

 .. end short_desc

+.. only:: html

 	:wikipedia:`Astatine` is a chemical element with the symbol At and atomic number 85.
 	Its name comes from the Greek astatos (ἄστατος), meaning "unstable".
 	It's a fitting name for Python's :mod:`ast` module, which has been unstable between releases.

 .. start shields